shivdutt-B/Esther/README.md

 Thanks to [apilayer](https://apilayer.com/) for providing such flexible api.

 # Note
 If the website is not working, it might be because the monthly limit of 3,000 API calls has been reached.
-Additionally, the APIs are somewhat slow, which may cause the website to have longer loading times
+Additionally, the APIs are somewhat slow, which may cause the website to have longer loading times.